elpepov1/ArquitecturaTarea/README.md

-A twitter clone, Ribbit, built using Django. hola, este es el trabajo de Arquitectura
+A twitter clone, Ribbit, buil using Django.
+Modificado por Escobar-Esquivel-Guzman-Veliz
-LO MODIFIQUE EN DOCKER